 To employ his time, the poet brought with him the manuscript of Paradise Lost, which he had begun in 1642, working at it continuously since 1648.
 When it was completed Milton gave it to Ellwood to read and asked him how he liked it, to which Ellwood replied "Thou hast said much here of' Paradise Lost,' but what hast thou to say of' Paradise Found'?" thus providing the stimulus for Milton's next great work.
 The plague having abated, the Miltons returned to London sometime between 1666 and 1667, where the poet completed Paradise Regained.

-A centre for scholarly pilgrimage and an irreplaceable part of our national heritage, Milton's Cottage is open to the public from Tuesday to Sunday and Bank Holidays from March 1 to October 31(10:00 am - 1:00 pm and 2:00 pm -6:00 pm).
+A centre for scholarly pilgrimage and an irreplaceable part of our national heritage, Milton's Cottage is open to the public from Wednesday to Saturday and Bank Holidays from Easter to the end of October (2:00 pm -5:00 pm).
+Please the website www.miltonscottage.org for the most up to date information.
 The rooms on view are the original kitchen and living room and the displays consist of a selection of relics and bygones from the neighbourhood, as well as some exceedingly rare first editions of Milton's works.
 The beautiful garden is stocked with traditional cottage plants and a mulberry tree descended from one at Christ's College thought to have been growing in Milton's time.